-Implementing acts by the European Commission, intended to provide additional details, are covered in MDR Article 81.
-MDR Annex XV, Clinical Investigations, consists of three chapters: Chapter 1, General Requirements; Chapter 2, Documentation Regarding the Application for Clinical Investigation; and Chapter 3, Other Obligations of the Sponsor.
-The AIMDD and MDD each specify requirements regarding clinical investigations in only one article (AIMDD Article 10 and MDD Article 15), and parts of two annexes (AIMDD Annexes 6 and 7 and MDD Annexes VIII and X).
+MDR Annex XV, Clinical Investigations, consists of three chapters: Chapter I, General Requirements; Chapter II, Documentation Regarding the Application for Clinical Investigation and Chapter III, Other Obligations of the Sponsor.

 In spite of the detailed requirements included in the MDR, manufacturers with experience in conducting clinical investigations may find that many of these requirements are familiar.
-This is because similar requirements and procedures are described in the European harmonized standard, BS EN ISO 14155:2011, Clinical investigation of medical devices for human subjects - Good clinical practice, and in various European guidance documents related to clinical investigation.
-The European guidance documents are:
+This is because similar requirements and procedures are described in the European harmonized standard, BS EN ISO 14155:2011, Clinical investigation of medical devices for human subjects - Good clinical practice, which has been revised and will be discussed later.
+Also, three European guidance documents were available to assist with compliance with clinical investigation requirements as specified in the Directives, and included:

-- MEDDEV 2.7/4 on the need for, and general principles of, clinical investigations - MEDDEV 2.7/2 Rev 2 on clinical investigation validation and assessment by competent authorities - MEDDEV 2.7/3 Rev. 3 on serious adverse event (SAE) reporting
+- MEDDEV 2.7/4 on the need for, and general principles of, clinical investigations - MEDDEV 2.7/2 Rev 2 on clinical investigation validation and assessment by competent authorities and - MEDDEV 2.7/3 Rev 3 on serious adverse event (SAE) reporting

-In fact, the requirements in the MDR regarding clinical investigations were intentionally based on BS EN ISO 14155:2011 (see MDR 'Whereas' statement #64) and on the European guidance documents listed above.
+In fact, important aspects of the requirements in the MDR regarding clinical investigations were based on BS EN ISO 14155:2011 (see MDR 'Whereas' statement #64) and the European guidance documents listed above.

-It is important to note that BS EN ISO 14155:2011 has been revised.
-During its revision every effort was made to avoid conflicts with the MDR, while meeting international needs.
-At the time of writing of this paper, the revised standard is expected to be published in June or July 2020 and in future become a European harmonized standard regarding compliance with MDR clinical investigation requirements.
-Due to a delay in the harmonization process however, it is not possible to predict the timing of harmonization.
+It is important to note that BS EN ISO 14155:2021 has been revised and replaced by BS EN ISO 14155:2020.
+During its revision every effort was made to avoid conflicts with the MDR and to take into consideration the expanded clinical investigation requirements in the MDR, while at the same time meeting international needs.
+The standard is expected to become a European harmonized standard; however, at the time of writing of this paper, its harmonization has not yet occurred and cannot be predicted due to delays in the overall harmonization process.

-Regardless of its harmonization status, manufacturers are advised to purchase the standard as soon as it is available and implement all applicable procedures and practices, as it will reflect the state of the art regarding good clinical practice (GCP) for medical device clinical investigations.
-Any references made in this paper to the revised standard apply to the Final Draft of ISO/FDIS 14155 in which only editorial changes can be made before publication of the final standard.
+Regardless of its harmonization status, manufacturers are advised to purchase the standard and implement all applicable procedures and practices, as it reflects the state of the art regarding good clinical practice (GCP) for medical device clinical investigations.